-The reptile village itself isn't that extensive but a few very enjoyable hours can be spent there not least because the committed staff are eager to guide you around the village explaining all about the reptiles which they really care for.
-Most of the reptiles found in Uganda are housed within the village environment which comprises cages for visitor safely and temperature control or outdoor enclosures for reptiles such as crocodiles.
-For the squeamish, while the staff really love the reptiles, that same love and attention isn't given to the live chicks fed to the crocodiles, but there you go so best look away whilst those crocodiles bask in the sun whilst the little chicks clamber all over them ~ until, of course they get hungry!
-You will also get the chance if wanted to handle tortoises some of which are hundreds of years old and snakes, most of which are not.
+The reptile village itself isn't that extensive but a few very enjoyable hours can be spent there not least because the committed staff are eager to guide you around the centre explaining all about the reptiles which they really care for.
+Most of the reptiles found in Uganda are housed within the village environment which comprises cages for visitor safely and temperature control or outdoor enclosures for the larger reptiles such as crocodiles.
+For the squeamish, while the staff really love the reptiles, that same love and attention isn't given to the live chicks fed to the crocodiles, but there you go so best look away whilst those crocodiles bask in the sun whilst the little chicks clamber all over them ~ until, of course the crocs get hungry!
+You will also get the chance, if wanted, to handle tortoises some of which are hundreds of years old and snakes, most of which are not.

 Our two intrepid reports Ian and Ben had mixed reactions with Ian embracing the opportunity whilst Ben embraced the opportunity to say "no!" to snake handling.
-All of the reptiles in the village have been rescued from danger and part of the purpose of the centre is to how educate the local community about how to co-exist with reptiles safely.
+All of the reptiles in the village have been rescued from danger and part of the purpose of the centre is to how educate the local community about how to co-exist such creatures safely.
 During your stay in Uganda the reptile you will probably see most often is the "gecko" or lizard.
-These creatures can often be seen scuttling around the inside of your room or tent.
+These creatures can often be found scuttling around the inside of your room or tent.
 They are utterly harmless but also offer a useful service in that they feed on mosquitoes or other insects.
-Whilst a bit unnerving at first, don't panic, they won't harm you, have no teeth, and set about their insect clearing routines quietly and efficiently.
+While a bit unnerving at first, don't panic, they won't harm you, have no teeth, and set about their insect clearing routines quietly and efficiently.
 Think of them as a cheap mosquito spray, although they can fall from your ceiling while you are sleeping which can be somewhat disconcerting, especially if they try and escape inside your sleeping bag.
 Been there.

 After you've explored all of these reptiles in Uganda at the village, the kids will enjoy taking a canoe or pedalo ride and splashing around in the small canal dug out within the grounds of the reptile park.
 This is included in the very reasonable cost of entry.
 All in all a well recommended adventure that you are unlikely to find elsewhere so take the opportunity to visit when in Entebbe.
 The Reptiles Village has its own website however it is currently unavailable.
 They can be contacted on +256 782 349583 but are open during normal hours seven days a week.